 The OCM performs a wonderfully eclectic repertoire of traditional, rare, and contemporary works while championing Québécois, Indigenous, and Canadian music and talent.
 The OCM is committed to inclusion, diversity, equity and accessibility for all and believes fervently in the power of music to unite and inspire people of all ages and backgrounds.

 Under Lotte Brott’s administrative leadership for nearly 50 years, the Orchestra was the first cultural organization in Quebec to initiate corporate sponsorships of cultural organizations.
 The Orchestra frequently presented concerts on the summit of Mont-Royal and gave free community concerts in the Maurice Richard Arena.
-Today, the OCM continues its community engagement through its Music for Everyone initiative.
+Today, the OCM continues its community engagement through its Music for Everyone initiative, as well as with its quartet concerts in hospitals and retirement centres throughout the city.

 In 1989, Maestro Boris Brott, the elder son of Alexander and Lotte, joined the Orchestra as Associate Conductor and, in 2000, was appointed Co-Principal Director.
-Upon the death of his father in 2005, he was appointed Artistic Director of the OCM.
+Upon the death of his father in 2005, he was appointed Artistic Director of the OCM, and remained in that position until his own death in April 2022.

 For many decades, the McGill Chamber Orchestra had Yaëla Hertz as its concertmaster, one of the first female concertmasters in Canada.
 Today, the Orchestra’s concertmaster is the acclaimed violinist Marc Djokic.